DynamicDevices/makespacelive/README.md

 - accessible to all on the internet
 - potential for monetisation of events

+## News

+For a discussion of what we've been up to in the initial stages of the project please see the demonstration we did for the Liverpool Linux User Group (LivLUG) - https://youtu.be/lT5uTzIM5s8

 ## Device - Hardware

 On the device side we are testing with the Raspberry Pi v3 which has Wifi and a GPU core for video encoding acceleration.